Senwize/Remoto/docker/xfce-firefox/README.md

 ### Image tags

-The following image tag on Docker Hub is regularly rebuilt:
+The following image tags on Docker Hub are regularly rebuilt:

 - `latest` implements VNC and noVNC
+- `latest-plus` implements VNC/noVNC and Firefox plus features

 Clicking on the version sticker badge in the [README on Docker Hub][this-readme-dockerhub] reveals more information about the actual configuration of the image.